How do you assess a candidate’s potential for a role? How do you evaluate managers for potential promotions in a consistent manner?

 - Immersive data measures attention and behavior, primarily in terms of hand, head and eye movement — where the user is looking in a scene.
 This helps us understand why and how a user got to the answers they did.

-By combining these two data sets, we get a much more comprehensive, accurate and robust understanding of behavior.
+By combining these two data sets, we get a much more comprehensive, accurate, and robust understanding of behavior.
 This can help provide context and additional points of evaluation — useful metrics when evaluating two candidates who otherwise look the same on paper, or when comparing an employee against a best-performing archetype.
-Data from VR gives deeper insight into candidate and employee awareness, expertise and skill.
+Data from virtual assessments gives deeper insight into candidate and employee awareness, expertise, and skill.
 For instance, it can reveal whether a user knows which areas of a store need to be attended to, and it can analyze how quickly and expertly they make decisions.

 Combining our patent-pending immersive analytics with traditional decision analytics yields a better prediction of real-world performance.
 We believe these features help identify where there may be opportunities to focus training for particular individuals within your organization — and add insight into predicting ultimate employee success.

-Today, Strivr partners with Fortune 1000 companies to roll out these assessments at scale.
-One of these is Walmart, a company that uses VR-based assessment to limit bias inherent in many traditional hiring decisions, increase diversity and reduce turnover among its 1.5 million U.S. employees.
+Today, Strivr partners with Fortune 1000 companies to roll out these virtual assessments at scale.
+One of these is Walmart, a company that uses VR-based virtual assessments to limit bias inherent in many traditional hiring decisions, increase diversity, and reduce turnover among its 1.5 million U.S. employees.
+Roughly 10,000 managers went through Walmart’s Virtual Reality Assessment, and the initial data provided a valuable first step in helping Strivr understand the model’s effectiveness.
+VR Assessment is an excellent tool for capturing objective, unbiased results about employee behavior.

 What we’re trying to do is understand the capacity of the individual from a leadership perspective and how they view situations.Drew Holler, Sr. Vice President of Associate Experience, Walmart